“I dream. Sometimes I think that’s the only right thing to do.”

 I gotta ask: What did you have for supper?
 This reeks of indigestion.

 ‘Of course it’s happening in your head, Harry, but why on Earth should that mean that it’s not real?’
-By the way, when it’s your time, keep an eye out Albus Dumbledore.
+By the way, when it’s your time, keep an eye out for Albus Dumbledore.
 This isn’t my dream, you know.
 You just watched Colbert, rolled over, and went to sleep.
-So this is in your head, not mine.
+So all this is in your head, not mine.

-But that doesn’t mean it’s not true.
+But that doesn’t mean it’s not real.

 “He felt that his whole life was some kind of dream and he sometimes wondered whose it was and whether they were enjoying it.”